ytakata69/processing-picross3d/README.md

 A program for illustrating [Picross-3D](https://www.nintendo.co.jp/ds/c6pj/) instances.

-Though this is mainly for demonstration, you can play the puzzle more or less.
+Though this program is mainly for demonstration, you can play the puzzle on it more or less.
 If you have installed a SAT solver such as [MiniSat](http://minisat.se), you can also solve puzzle instances using the solver.